-Nests will be marked in FS1 (October) and FS2 (December) on Sholl and Long islands, and if they are encountered on the mainland (Mardie Creek East and West).
+Nests will be marked in FS1 (October) and FS2 (December) on the two main offshore rookeries (Sholl and Long islands), and if they are encountered on the mainland (Mardie Creek East and West).
 Where possible, nests selected for marking will consider the spring high tide level to avoid nests being lost to erosion from high tides and wind as found in previous surveys (Pendoley Environmental 2022).